 The 355: Inside the dangerous and intriguing lives of female spies

-Lupita gives a glipmse into the dangerous life of a spy; betrayal, doublecrosses, plot twists, and a turn of fortune.
+Lupita gives a glimpse into the dangerous life of a spy; betrayal, doublecrosses, plot twists, and a turn of fortune.

-In simple terms, think of it as the brain of Sheldon Cooper in the body of Dwayne Johnson…well at least that’s what many films have led us into believing.
+In simple terms, think of it as the brain of Sheldon Cooper (The Big Bang Theory) in the body of Dwayne Johnson (The Rock)… well at least that’s what many films have led us into believing.

 She is ¼ of a team of all-female spies recruited by CIA operative Mason "Mace" Browne, a character played by actress Jessica Chastain.